 By Stephanie Younger •

-On June 3rd, I spoke in front of a crowd comprised of thousands of protesters at the Lee Statue in Richmond, Virginia.
-I began by READING an excerpt from Dr. Martin Luther King’s “Letter From a Birmingham Jail” (the part where he said that he is “gravely disappointed with the white moderate”), and proceeded to deliver a brief, EXTEMPORANEOUS call-to-action, to white liberals in the capital of the Confederacy.
+10 days ago, I climbed up the lee statue at a protest in Richmond, VA.
+This was unplanned, but I spoke in front of a Large Crowd of people.
+I began by READING an excerpt from Dr. Martin Luther King’s “Letter From a Birmingham Jail” (the part where he said that he is “gravely disappointed with the white moderate”), and delivered a brief, EXTEMPORANEOUS call-to-action, to white liberals in the capital of the Confederacy.

 This call-to-action was specifically directed at “well-intentioned” white liberals–many of which rarely speak up, or started speaking up against racism in the recent weeks.
 I am livid about the eerie, deadly silence of some “well-intentioned” white liberals during the recent events.
 However, I have two questions for “well-intentioned” white liberals; Are you finding yourself just now speaking up about racism?
 Or, do you find often yourself solely speaking up after a racist incident goes viral?
 If that is the case, then now is not the time to address yourself as someone who practices anti-racism.
 You must extend your solidarity beyond changing your profile picture, updating your cover photo, or attending protests for a photo op.
 In one of my previous articles, “6 Anti-Racist Steps White Liberals Need to Take,” I emphasized the significance of recognizing your privilege.
 In light of the recent murders of Breona Taylor, Nina Pop, Tony McDade, George Floyd, Ahmaud Arbery, David McAtee, and James Scurlock, I am explicitly urging you, “well-intentioned” white liberals, to do more than to recognize your privilege; I need you to challenge your privilege.